Bus services running on time annual figures.

 |Year||% on time|

-In 2012/13, an estimated 82.8% of non-frequent bus services in England ran on time (defined as between 1 minute early and 5 minutes 59 seconds late), an increase from 79.4% in 2007/08.
+In the year ending March 2014, an estimated 83.4% of non-frequent bus services in England ran on time (defined as between 1 minute early and 5 minutes 59 seconds late), an increase from 79.4% in 2007 to 2008.
 However, trends over time should be interpreted with caution as they can be affected by changes in methods used or reflect random variability arising from the nature of the data collection.

 Frequent services do not operate in all areas.
 The proportion of non-frequent buses on time varies by local authority.
-In 2012/13, the proportion ranged from 64% (Darlington) to 96% (Gloucestershire and Rutland).
+In the year ending March 2014, the proportion ranged from 64% (Darlington) to 97% (Cheshire East and Rutland).